 Specific course work for each student is arranged individually in consultation with the student’s advisor.
 The Ph.D. program normally requires 4 years of full-time study beyond the master’s degree, with the first 2 years devoted to course work.
 A minimum of 18 credit hours is devoted to the dissertation, an original contribution to knowledge in the student’s research area.

 Students in musicology must complete 2 semesters of MUSC 940 Seminar on Selected Topics in Musicology.
 Students in music theory must complete 2 semesters of MTHC 789 Seminar on Special Topics in Music Theory.
 In addition, students must complete at least 3 more 3-credit-hour courses in advanced musicology and at least 3 more 3-credit-hour courses in advanced music theory.

 Although the Ph.D. program does not include a minor area, students are encouraged to continue their study of performance and/or composition, and may be advised to take non-music courses that are directly applicable to their fields of research for the dissertation.

 For general information on academic requirements, residence, tenure, and enrollment, see the Graduate Studies section of the online catalog.

 Doctoral students are required to have training in both responsible scholarship and research skills pertinent to the doctoral level of research in their field of study.

-To satisfy both components, D.M.A. students in performance or composition and Ph.D. students in Musicology or Music Theory must complete MUSC 801 Music Bibliography and Research (or its equivalent) and, if available, participate in advanced performance seminars.
+To satisfy both components, Ph.D. students in Musicology or Music Theory must complete MUSC 801 Music Bibliography and Research (or its equivalent) and, if available, participate in advanced performance seminars.

 Each candidate for the Ph.D. degree in musicology and music theory must make a public presentation of no less than 20 minutes on a scholarly topic.
 This requirement may be fulfilled by reading a paper at a national or regional meeting of a society in the student’s discipline or in a colloquium at KU.